alexandrastna/AI-for-ESG/README.md

 > 🧾 **Annual Reports** clearly dominate in terms of extracted sentence volume, followed by **Earnings Call Transcripts**.
 This reflects the length and density of these documents. **Sustainability Reports** are significantly shorter in comparison.
 Governance-specific and Half-Year reports contribute marginally to the overall corpus.
 >
 > However, this distribution is **not uniform across companies**.
 Some firms, such as Nestlé or UBS, publish multiple earnings call transcripts per year—sometimes including additional materials like fireside chats or analyst sessions—while others provide fewer or none.
-This heterogeneity impacts the total number of sentences extracted per document type and should be considered when comparing across firms.---
+This heterogeneity impacts the total number of sentences extracted per document type and should be considered when comparing across firms.

 ### 🏢 Sentence Counts by Company